Sign PDF documents

 Document certification signatures

-There can be at most one document certification signature in a document, and it must be added before any other signatures are added to the document.
-A typical workflow involving a document certification signature would be:
+A document can have at most one document certification signature, and it must come before any other signatures.
+A typical workflow involving a document certification signature looks like:

-1. A document certification signature is applied to a template document, allowing form filling.
+- The author applies a document certification signature to a template document, allowing form filling.

-3. A document approval signature is applied to the document, preventing any further changes from being made.
+- The user applies a document approval signature to the document, preventing further changes.

 Learn how to certify a PDF document with a document certification signature.